America's Funniest Home Videos: Grand Prize Spectacular

 Beginning in Season 15, at the end of each season, the $100,000 winners from the preceding episodes are brought back to participate in a grand prize contest in the grand finals to determine which video earns the title of "America's Funniest Home Video", serving as the season finale (except in Seasons 16 and 20, in which it is the episode before the finale).
-Starting in Season 17, it became known as the "Grand Prize Spectacular".
+Starting in Season 17, it became known as the "Grand Prize Spectacular", though it was known as the "Grand Prize Celebration" for Season 20.